 Truck Brands (Heavy and Medium-duty)

-There is a whole culture of long-distance trucks in the USA, although there are not many manufacturers.
-The list of companies that make the legendary heavy equipment includes Marmon-Herrington, Sterling, Brockway, Autocar, Mack, Western Star, Caterpillar, Freightliner, Kenworth – famous brands with many years of experience.
+There is an entire culture of long-haul trucks in the United States, although there aren’t many manufacturers.
+The list of companies that produce legendary heavy equipment includes Marmon-Herrington, Sterling, Brockway, Autocar, Mack, Western Star, Caterpillar, Freightliner, and Kenworth – well-known brands with years of experience.

 Freightliner

 The first Freightliner truck appeared in 1942.
 The first line of heavy vehicles belonged to the logistics company Consolidated Freightways.
-Then the carrier was forced to sell its car brand to Daimler AG corporation, of which it is still apart.
+Then, the carrier was forced to sell its automobile brand to Daimler AG Corporation, of which it is still a part.

 Peterbilt

-Peterbilt semitrailer tractors and ballast trucks are manufactured at the company’s factories in St. Teresa (Canada), Denton, and Madison (USA).
+Peterbilt tractor-trailers and ballast trucks are manufactured at the company’s plants in St. Theresa, Canada, Denton, and Madison, USA.
 Paccar Corporation owns the company.

 Kenworth

-Kenworth, founded in 1912, was formerly called Gerlinger Motor Car Works and was a car dealer.
-It started its production in 1915.
-It was then bought out by Edgar K. Worthington and Captain Frederick Kent.
-The new owners renamed the company after themselves, taking the first few letters from the names.
+Kenworth, founded in 1912, was formerly called Gerlinger Motor Car Works and sold automobiles.
+Its production began in 1915.
+Edgar C. Worthington and Captain Frederick Kent then bought it out.
+The new owners renamed the company in their honor, taking the first few letters from the names.

 International

-The International brand was formerly owned by International Harvester, which made passenger cars, agricultural machinery, and trucks.
-After the agricultural division sale, the company was renamed Navistar International and focused only on trucks.
+International Harvester formerly owned the International brand, which manufactured cars, farm equipment, and trucks.
+After selling the agricultural division, the company was renamed Navistar International and focused only on trucks.

 Mack

-Mack is considered one of the oldest in the United States because it was founded in 1900 by Fallesen & Berry.
-This plant used to make vans and carriages, and after rebranding, it switched to buses and trolleybuses.
-Mack is now a world-renowned heavy truck manufacturer.
+Mack is considered one of the oldest companies in the United States.
+It was founded in 1900 by Fallesen & Berry.
+This plant used to produce vans and carriages, but after rebranding, it switched to producing buses and trolleybuses.
+Mack is now a world-renowned manufacturer of heavy trucks.

 Western Star

 Western Star is a former division of the White Motor Company.
-It was created in 1967 and then endlessly passed from hand until in 2000 it got to DaimlerChrysler.
-Western Star is now based in Portland.
+It was created in 1967 and changed hands endlessly until DaimlerChrysler took over in 2000.
+Western Star is currently based in Portland.

 Sports Car Brands

-Sports cars made in the USA are considered some of the best in the world.
-Models of the brand’s Ford Mustang and Chevrolet Corvette are especially popular: they have proven themselves in the market from the best side.
-The great demand for sports cars is due to their technical excellence, rich equipment, and the tremendous speed they develop.
+Sports cars manufactured in the USA are considered among the best in the world.
+Ford Mustang and Chevrolet Corvette models are especially popular: they have proven themselves in the market from the best side.
+The great demand for sports cars is due to their technical perfection, rich equipment, and development speed.

 Ford Mustang